 We create a treatment designed specifically for your unique needs

-Our therapist are trained in a wide variety of Massage and Manual Therapy techniques.
-They include, but are not limited to the techniques listed below.
+Our therapists are trained in a wide variety of massage and manual therapy techniques.
+They include but are not limited to the techniques listed below.
 If you have any questions about a certain technique or therapist, please contact us at (907) 277-5525.

 Active Release Therapy (ART)

 ART Sessions are a combination of examination and treatment.
 The therapist sues their hands to evaluate the texture, tightness and movement of muscles, fascia, tendons, ligaments and nerves. abnormal tissues are treated by combining precisely directed tension with very specific patient movements.
 These treatment protocols are unique to ART.
 They allow therapists to identify and correct the specific problems that are affecting each individual patient.

 CranialSacral Therapy (CST)